gduverger/multifamily-pro-forma-guide/part1-top-metrics.md

 **Example 1 — Conservative Leverage**
 - NOI **$900,000**; Debt service **$700,000** → **DSCR = 1.29**
+Put plainly, income is 29% higher than the $700k debt cost, showing strong coverage.

 **Example 2 — Aggressive Leverage**
 - NOI **$800,000**; Debt service **$720,000** → **DSCR = 1.11**
+Said differently, income barely covers the $720k debt with only 11% cushion, making it riskier.

 **Naming & Common Controversies**
 - Lenders often require **1.20–1.25x** minimum; some use **Underwritten NOI** (with haircuts to rents/other income).